Council-owned high-rise - fire safety FAQs

 Once a fire risk assessment is completed, the recommendations are discussed with a sub-group of the Housing Fire Health & Safety Board, who then agree a time scale for actions.

-Do you work with East Sussex Fire & Rescue Services (ESFRS)?
+Do you work with East Sussex Fire & Rescue Service?

-We have a very good working relationship with ESFRS through the joint Housing Fire Health & Safety Board, and are conducting joint inspections and reviews of our buildings.
+We work closely with ESFRS through the joint Housing Fire Health & Safety Board, and are conducting joint inspections and reviews of our buildings.

 Following the tragedy at Grenfell Tower in London, the board is continuing to meet regularly.